mcaceresb/stata-gtools/docs/usage/gstats_hdfe.md

   for contractions but my understanding is that it can be applied to any monotonically convergent algorithm.

-- Improve convergence criterion.
-Current criterion may not be sensible.
+- Improve convergence criterion; current criterion may not be sensible.

 Examples
 --------